mistrmochov/WaydroidSU/README.md

 ## Issues

+### Play Store issue

 Some magisk modules in KitsuneMagisk might cause that Play Store cannot be loaded, it's basically stuck on the Play Store logo.

 So in my case, module `tricky_store` has been causing this issue.
 You can fix this issue by enabling `sulist` in `magiskhide` through the magisk manager or via WaydroidSU.

+### Session as root issue

+If you are using root as your default main account (logged in as a root user through your login screen), Magisk will not work.

+Magisk will be able to install, but `su` requests will get automatically rejected, there will be likely more issues around this thing.